eliasbnk/dev-setup/README.md

 After a little awhile Homebrew should be installed. 😊

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# only continue to step 4 after Homebrew installs
+# only continue to step 4 after Homebrew is installed
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 4.Installing Packages & Applications